 The Cinderloo story has inspired several local artists and writers to create new work, and we hope that many more projects will emerge as we get nearer to the 200th anniversary in 2021.

 Cinderloo 1821 will be organising activities and art events to explore some of the themes associated with the Cinderloo Uprising.
-Information about these will appear on the website in due course.
+Keep an eye on our News and Events pages for further information.
 We also welcome all to get involved with independent projects and we will try and feature all work on the website.
 Please get in touch and send us any images, words, or web links that you would like to share.